m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 ![](https://assets.omscs.io/957CCAC1-F7A3-458B-9BFD-B38188C4863E.png)

-Suppose we want to encrypt the plaintext “ATTACKATDAWN” using the Vigenere cipher with “LEMON” as the key.
+Suppose we want to encrypt the plaintext "ATTACKATDAWN" using the Vigenere cipher with "LEMON" as the key.
 Since Vigenere encryption proceeds characterwise, the key must be as long as the plaintext.
-We generate the **keystream** “LEMONLEMONLE” by repeating the key until the required number of characters are present.
+We generate the **keystream** "LEMONLEMONLE" by repeating the key until the required number of characters are present.

-To encrypt “A”, we look at column “A” and row “L” of the matrix.
-The first character of the ciphertext is “L”.
-To encrypt “T”, we look at column “T” and row “E” of the matrix.
-The second character of the ciphertext is “X”.
-To encrypt “T”, we look at column “T” and row “M” of the matrix.
-The third character of the ciphertext is “F”.
+To encrypt "A", we look at column "A" and row "L" of the matrix.
+The first character of the ciphertext is "L".
+To encrypt "T", we look at column "T" and row "E" of the matrix.
+The second character of the ciphertext is "X".
+To encrypt "T", we look at column "T" and row "M" of the matrix.
+The third character of the ciphertext is "F".

-We can continue in this fashion to transform “ATTACKATDAWN” into “LXFOPVEFRNHR”.
+We can continue in this fashion to transform "ATTACKATDAWN" into "LXFOPVEFRNHR".

 ## Vigenere Cipher Quiz
 ![](https://assets.omscs.io/C188A430-4FD1-41CB-B6F3-1991645DB0E1.png)